josnelihurt/learning-cuda/README.md

 ## Known issues

-- Caddy sometimes doesn't stop cleanly, use `pkill caddy`
 - Camera needs user in `video` group on Linux
-- SSL cert warnings if you skip setup script
+- SSL cert warnings if using self-signed certificates (use mkcert to avoid)

 ## Roadmap